Marumo21/myproject/README.md

 3. Select your role (STUDENT or LECTURER)
 4. Click "SIGN UP"

+### Forgot Password

+1. Click "FORGOT PASSWORD" on the login screen
+2. Enter your email address
+3. Check your email for the password reset link
+4. Follow the link to create a new password

 ### For Students

 1. **Find a Lecturer**: Use the search bar to find lecturers by name, email, or department
+2. **Quick Message**: Click the message icon next to any lecturer to start a conversation immediately
-2. **Book Appointment**: Click on a lecturer, select date and time, and submit request
+3. **Book Appointment**: Click on a lecturer, select date and time, and submit request
+4. **Reschedule**: Change appointment date/time for pending or confirmed appointments
-3. **Track Appointments**: View all your appointments and their status in the Appointments tab
+5. **Track Appointments**: View all your appointments and their status in the Appointments tab
-4. **Message Lecturers**: Send direct messages through the Messages tab
+6. **Message Lecturers**: Send direct messages through the Messages tab

 ### For Lecturers

 1. **Manage Profile**: Update your phone number, office location, and department
 2. **Set Status**: Change your availability status (Available, Busy, In Meeting, Offline)
 3. **Handle Requests**: Confirm or decline appointment requests
+4. **Reschedule**: Change appointment date/time for confirmed appointments
-4. **Communicate**: Message students directly through the Messages tab
+5. **Communicate**: Message students directly through the Messages tab

 ## Key Features